rootchang/WACNI-rice/README.md

 ###  1. Basic simulation (1)
-To run basic simulation for once, without showing plant carbon and nitrogen economy during grain filling, type in the following commands in MATLAB command window:
+To initiate a basic simulation without displaying the plant carbon and nitrogen economy during grain filling, you can execute the following commands within the MATLAB command window:

 ```
 c=num2cell(ones(1,49));